parrt/msds692/README.md

 =======

 There are lots of exciting and interesting problems in analytics, such as figuring out what the right question is, selecting features, training a model, and interpreting results.
 But all of that presupposes a tidy data set that is suitable for analysis or training models.
 Industry experts all agree that data collection and cleaning is roughly 3/4 of any analysis effort.
-This course teaches how to collect, coalesce, and clean data from multiple sources in preparation for your analysis work.
+This course teaches how to collect, organize, coalesce, and clean data from multiple sources in preparation for your analysis work.

 This course is part of the [MS in Analytics program at the University of San Francisco](http://analytics.usfca.edu).